 Sample Architectural CV

-Although the current jobs market is incredibly tough, there are still jobs being advertised and practices are only looking to employ the best people.
+Although the current job market is incredibly tough, there are still some fantastic practices doing very well and looking to employ the best people.
 With an increasing number of architectural staff seeking work however, your CV will have to stand out to gain an interview.
 There are many possible formats but below are 10 points we feel are essential to achieve a successful CV.

 - Clear and Simple